Kitura/kitura.dev/en/starter/generator/config_json.md

 }
 ```

 If your application is running locally, for example for testing, it can connect to Bluemix services using unbound credentials read from this file.
 If you need to create unbound credentials you can do so from the Bluemix web console ([example](https://console.ng.bluemix.net/docs/services/Cloudant/tutorials/create_service.html#creating-a-service-instance)), or using the CloudFoundry CLI [`cf create-service-key` command](http://cli.cloudfoundry.org/en-US/cf/create-service-key.html).
 If you use the CloudFoundry CLI you need to create the service instance first with the [`cf create-service` command](http://cli.cloudfoundry.org/en-US/cf/create-service.html).
 The key information is retrieved with the [`cf service-key` command](http://cli.cloudfoundry.org/en-US/cf/service-key.html).

-Note, the service names and types will need to match the settings within your `config.json` file.
+> ![info]
+Note: the service names and types will need to match the settings within your
+> `config.json` file and in the generated boilerplate code in `Sources/Application/Application.swift`.

+> ![tip]
+Tip: Create your Bluemix services before generating your application so you can enter
+> the connection information in the [service configuration prompts](prompts.html#service-configuration-prompt)
+> so you don't have to edit them later.

 The following example is a `config.json` which has been updated with credentials information for a service instance called `myapp-Cloudant-z2s2`.